Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Alternate Las Vegas Itinerary 3 Days

-While we think we outlined the best things to do in Las Vegas in 3 days, fellow travelers might have other interests.
-With just a few tweaks to our outline, visitors can plan a perfect Las Vegas 3 Days Itinerary that suits their personal interests.
+While we believe we outlined the best things to do in Las Vegas in 3 days, fellow travelers might have other interests.
+With just a few tweaks to our outline, you can plan a perfect Las Vegas 3 Days Itinerary that suits your personal interests.

 In a 4-Day Itinerary Las Vegas, visitors will have plenty of time to see the top city attractions and go on a day tour!
-In fact, we think the best Las Vegas 4-Day Itinerary would be to use the tips in our 3 Days Vegas Trip Planner – and, on Day 4, book a day trip to see more of the surrounding region!
+In fact, we think the best Las Vegas 4-Day Itinerary would be to use the tips in our 3 Days Vegas Trip Planner – and then book a day trip to see more of the surrounding region.
+Otherwise, find another pool to lounge around!

 Las Vegas Itinerary 5 Days